Preventing Adjustment Issues

 Is This You?
 Signs and Symptoms

-There are certain symptoms that are associated with adjustment disorders; they can be emotional/psychological or physical.
+There is no way of telling who can be affected by an adjustment disorder.
+It can happen to anyone who has to adjust to changes.
+There are certain symptoms that are associated with adjustment disorders; they can be emotional, psychological or physical.
 Some of the emotional/psychological manifestations could be maladaptive reactions, such as withdrawn and disturbing behaviors, impulsivity, and unruly behavior.
 The symptoms may also be akin to those of other emotional conditions, including anxiety and depression.

 Physical symptoms are also associated with a certain type of adjustment disorder.
 These symptoms could include sleeplessness, lethargy, trembling or twitching of muscles, throbbing pain, and indigestion.